qjoly/helm-charts/README.md

 | mosquitto | Eclipse Mosquitto is an message broker that implements the MQTT protocol | 0.1.1 | 2.0.15 |

-# Disclaimer

-:warning: Only traefik is compatible with my charts.
-I do not plan to support any other ingress.
-(Ingress != IngressRoute)

-**:warning: I do not use any Ingress object !
-Only __IngressRoute__ !!**

 # Contributing